© Juice Flair/Shutterstock.com

 By investigating and identifying the specific cause of your signal, you can narrow in on your next steps for bringing the process back into control.

 Good news!
-You found that your assignable cause for lowered production was due to a power outage.
+You found that your cause for lowered production was a power outage.
 Unfortunately, you may not be able to stop power outages in your community.
 If nothing is done, your assignable cause becomes a common cause.

 Interpreting what an assignable cause tells you is important to understand.

-Since an assignable cause can be a signal of something good or bad, you need to understand the different actions.
+Since this cause can be a signal of something good or bad, you need to understand the different actions.
 Don’t ignore special or assignable causes.

 When you improve the process, your control chart should send signals of special cause variation — hopefully in the right direction.
 If you can link that signal to the specific assignable cause of your improvement, then you know it worked.